Tara Rethore

 What has stalled?

 These three questions apply equally to both internal and external shifts.
-They inform immediate decisions - like your return to office plans.
+They inform immediate decisions - about the work, the workforce, and accelerating performance.
 (See here and here.)
 They also illuminate important external shifts – changes to the competitive playing field, accelerating market trends, or different customer needs.
 For example:

-Structure: Video tools literally created new windows into the lives of our leaders and staff.
+Structure: During global shutdown, video tools literally created new windows into the lives of our leaders and staff.
 We invited everyone into our homes, perhaps for the first time.
 Formality and hierarchy gave way to familiarity and common ground.

 Relationships: Of necessity, we learned to relate differently to each other, our customers, and stakeholders.
 Learning and adapting on the fly became critical to establish a new rhythm.

-Competitive Landscape: After a drop in M&A activity early in the pandemic, opportunities and deals gained momentum during the second half of 2020, exceeding prior year’s activity rates.
-Merging companies figured out how to integrate businesses and create new cultures even while navigating a pandemic.
+Competitive Landscape: After a drop in M&A activity early in the 2020 pandemic, opportunities and deals quickly gained momentum.
+Merging companies figured out how to integrate businesses and create new cultures even while navigating a pandemic, economic uncertainty, and talent wars.

-Taking a moment to reflect on the three questions helps CEOs and executives to applaud accomplishments while also looking ahead.
-Identify the implications of these shifts to determine the actions needed to move beyond today.
+Even as we view the global pandemic and social shifts from the rear-view mirror, it's worth taking a moment to reflect.
+The three questions are not tied to specific circumstances.
+They provoke insight while spurring CEOs and executives to applaud accomplishments while also looking ahead.
+Identify the implications of these shifts - and your responses - to determine the actions needed to move beyond today.
 Prior ideas may have become irrelevant.
 New insights may elevate the potential for something sitting on the shelf.
 Or, innovation may take a new turn.

 It’s commencement season.
 What will you begin?